Heart-Cry For Revival

 It was occasional times of revival that spared Israel to survive until the Son of Man was born.
 Satan attacked that nation, doing everything in his power to prevent the fulfillment of Scripture in the Messiah’s coming.
 There were revivals under Jehoshaphat and under Josiah.
 When it came to King Ahaz, it seemed too late.
 It seemed everything was gone.
 King Ahaz did his best to crush the worship of Jehovah.
 He put idols in the street corners of every town and village, the Bible says, and finally ordered the temple to be closed and the fire put out on the altar.
 Idolatry prevailed across the country.

 Yet in two week’s time, the tide turned!
+You can be sure there had been years of praying by the prophet Isaiah, and that God had caused that young Hezekiah was tutored by Isaiah and had been praying.
 When wicked King Ahaz died, the very next day, when Hezekiah took charge, he gave the orders for the temple doors to be unlocked and for the Levites to clean out the temple.
 For two weeks they were sweeping and cleaning and carrying out the trash.

-When they came and reported to Hezekiah, “It’s all clean,” – he gave the orders, “Tomorrow morning the worship starts.”
+When they came and reported to Hezekiah, “It’s all clean,”—he gave the orders, “Tomorrow morning the worship starts.”
 Leading citizens came to the temple and the worship of the Lord began.
 The song of the Lord was sung again; the fire was lit on the altar of the Lord; the nation was turned around.
+That revival was part of what spared the nation until the Messiah was born.

 Carriers of Revival